MatthewTromp/anydns/README.md

 # anydns
+**Please note that the anydns.online DNS server is not currently operational.
+This will change at some point.
+Thank you for your understanding**

 Anydns is a DNS server which has a subdomain for every IPv6 address (yes, including yours!).
 It currently has one running implementation, at anydns.online.

 ## How do I get a domain name?